sayakpaul/FunMatch-Distillation/README.md

 These results are consistent with Table 4 of the [original paper](https://arxiv.org/abs/2106.05237).

-_It should be noted that none of the above training regimes showed signs of overfitting.
+_It should be noted that none of the above student training regimes showed signs of overfitting.
 Further improvements can be done by training for longer._ The authors also showed that [Shampoo](https://github.com/google-research/google-research/tree/master/scalable_shampoo) can get to similar performance much quicker than Adam during distillation.
 So, it may very well be possible to get this performance with fewer epochs with Shampoo.